DanTheMan827/3DSafe/README.md

 # Warning before installation

 If you install this payload and then forget the PIN, you will be unable to access your 3DS under all but the following circumstance:

-1. You have a backup of your sysNAND before you installed 3DSafe
+1. You have a backup of your sysNAND before you installed 3DSafe, AND:
 2. You have a hardmod through which you can flash this sysNAND backup

 Unless you have both of these, if you forget the PIN, your 3DS is completely useless.
 There is no failsafe, no backdoor.
 The idea of 3DSafe is that it is impossible to circumvent the PIN request.